Mritunjay004/Mritunjay004/README.md

 - **TypeScript**: Embracing TypeScript to add static typing and increase code reliability.

-- **Flutter**: Delving into the world of Flutter to build high-performance applications anywhere.
+- **Flutter**: Delving into the world of Flutter to build high-performance applications on any platform.

 ## 🔧 Tools & Technologies